|Study Period:||2019- 2026|

 Automotive Industry is Expected to Drive the Market Growth

-- Also, the automotive manufacturing is getting impetus from smart technologies, Industry 4.0, and IoT.
-For instance, discrete manufacturing is the manufacturing or production of distinct parts that can be individually touched and counted.
+- Automotive manufacturing is expected to gain strong impetus from smart technologies, Industry 4.0, IoT, etc. For instance, discrete manufacturing is the manufacturing or production of distinct parts that can be individually touched and counted.
 The parts are mainly related to assembly lines.
-Discrete manufacturing includes products, such as cars, automotive parts, etc. that are getting increasingly connected.
+Discrete manufacturing includes products, such as cars, automotive parts, etc., that are getting increasingly connected.

 To understand key trends, Download Sample Report

 China to Occupy Maximum Market Share

 - China's manufacturing industry has retained higher growth over the past decade and has become the largest manufacturing country on a global scale.
 In several industries, including steel, most of the global production comes from China.

 - Manufacturing is one of the prominent features of China's economy, and it is undergoing a rapid transformation.
 This large-scale transformation has aided the country in being a leading nation in the manufacturing market globally.

 - The uptake of smart manufacturing is also boosted by Industry 4.0 in the country.
 As per the Ministry of Industry and Information Technology, China is likely to initiate 100 smart manufacturing pilot projects in 2018.
 According to the 13th Five-Year Plan of Smart Manufacturing, China aims to establish its intelligent manufacturing system and complete the key industries' transformation by 2025.

 - Traditionally seen as the world's manufacturing factory, China has spent significant effort to transform from (cheap) labor-intensive manufacturing to high-end manufacturing through digitalization and industrialization.
 According to GSMA, China may account for one-third of the global IIoT market by 2025.